NaveenRajaLaxmana/Pizzahutazure/README.md

 ***View the app***

-The app is deployed in AZure Webapp : https://crispypizza.azurewebsites.net
+The app is deployed in Azure Webapp : https://crispypizza.azurewebsites.net

 ***About***